-But this is unless we reach the conclusion that such provisions are in breach of the EU principle of services and therefore they should not apply.
+But this is unless we conclude that such provisions are in breach of the EU principle of services and therefore they should not apply.

-It seems the end of a strong restriction to international prize promotions, but it should not be forgotten that Italian consumer protection and advertising laws would still apply with their high sanctions.
+It seems the end of a substantial restriction to international prize promotions, but it should not be forgotten that Italian consumer protection and advertising laws would still apply with their high sanctions.